CleverCloud/doc.clever-cloud.com/getting-started/quickstart.md

    <p>If you have to push directly to a repo in order to deploy an application (eg if you deploy from a CI), then create a non-GitHub app.</p>
 {{< /alert >}}

+If you don't find your repository in the list fetched from Github, a workaround is to unlink your account in your profile here : https://console.clever-cloud.com/users/me/information, remove **Clever Cloud API** from your Github [Authorized OAuth Apps](https://github.com/settings/applications) and link again your Github account to your Clever Cloud account.

 **Private GitHub repositories are also supported.**

 Caution: in GitHub, private repositories in an ordinary user account are an all-or-nothing deal: either someone has full read write access (i.e., they're a collaborator) or they have no access.